andreigi/oliodigest/_posts/2021-06-09-This-is-how-I-should-think-post-May-dump.md

 ### What has change, what hasn't change

 We still don't plan to exit crypto.
-We will hodl BTC, ETH until an obvious market top around $100k region **even if it take another 2 - 3 years**.
+We will hodl BTC, ETH until an obvious market top around $100k region **even if it takes another 2 - 3 years**.

 Never mind if the value of your portfolio was halfed, you won't exchange for fiat anyway until of course mewn.
 If this June, we enter into a full blown bear market.
 It's oke.
 We just try our best to profit from trading.
 It doesn't matter if bear or bull, **as long as there is volatility of a thousand dollars**.
 We can be rich by doing intraday trading Bitcoin.

+For a real trader, they don't care what the market direction is, crashing or pumping, as long as the price is moving!
+Volatility is a trader's best friend, up or down.
+Your portfolio or "long term holds" is a bet or "investment" that you hope will rally many times over in the future.
+In which you will have to take profit in order to benefit from it.
+Otherwise it's just numbers.
+If you don't believe crypto or Bitcoin has future gains anymore, you get out, realize everything.

 Don't be sad, just man up, have guts and do some margin trading!